-Beyond the green, on Hollow Road, stands the GREEN MOUNTAIN SEMINARY building.
-It was completed in 1869 as the Free Will Baptist

-Seminary, with an entering class of "106 gentlemen and 104 young ladies."
+28 Beyond the green, on Hollow Road, stands the GREEN MOUNTAIN SEMINARY building.
+It was completed in 1869 as the Free Will Baptist Seminary, with an entering class of "106 gentlemen and 104 young ladies."
 The two lower floors were used as classrooms with the third and fourth for "gentlemen's rooming."
 Note the entrances on intersecting wings and on the gable ends of the main structure.
-A belfry tower and walkway were removed in 1941; the exterior of the building is largely in original condition and was restored and converted to housing in 2001.
+A belfry tower and walkway were removed in 1941: the A belfry tower and walkway were removed in 1941; the exterior of the building is largely in original condition and was restored and converted to housing in 2001.